 By Pamela Lee

-Try whipping up some professional-looking chocolates.
-You’ll need store-bought molds in designs such as Santas, angels or bunnies.
+Try whipping up some professional-looking chocolates with store-bought molds in fun designs for every special occasion.

 “Tempering” will be crucial.
 That’s the process of heating then cooling chocolate to specific temperatures to produce glossy-looking treats that “snap” when you break them and look store-bought.
 Chocolate is finicky (one drop of water can ruin an entire batch) and it burns easily – so go slowly.
 It’s best to make small batches of a few chocolates at a time until you get the hang of it.